 Reinforcing responsibilities is a more effective way to teach ownership and accountability.
 In this article, learn the difference between rules and responsibilities.

 “At camp, we don’t have rules,” my then-five-year-old told me.
-He attended a summer camp that promoted free play and choice.
-Staffers allowed them to roam and decide which activity they wanted to do, from bread making to dance.
+He attended a summer camp that promoted free play and choice over a set schedule and agenda.
+Staffers allowed them to roam and decide which activity they wanted to do, from bread making to dance to sewing.

 I loved this model and appreciated that the camp encouraged self-initiative and decision-making.
 I understood the benefits of free, independent play and the ability to make their own choices.

 “We have no rules,” he continued.
 “We have responsibilities.”